crowja/aws-examples/mounting-storage-on-ec2.md

-# Mounting storage on an EC2 instance
+# Mounting and modifying storage on an EC2 instance

 I set up an Ubuntu 18.04 server with 9 TB additional EBS volume, which is what we'll use in this example.